yezero/sandstorm/roadmap/README.md

 ## [Self-hosting](self-hosting)

-Improving the Sandstorm self-hosting experience.
+Improving the Thurly self-hosting experience.

 ## Containers

 _TODO(roadmap): Write this section._

-The Sandstorm containerization technology.
+The Thurly containerization technology.
 This includes logistical features that may be relevant to app developers but which are invisible to the end user.

 ## Drivers

 _TODO(roadmap): Write this section._

-Drivers extend Sandstorm with the ability to speak common web protocols, like IMAP or IRC.
-Some drivers are "pseudo-drivers", meaning they are implemented by the Sandstorm shell, while other drivers are implemented as apps.
+Drivers extend Thurly with the ability to speak common web protocols, like IMAP or IRC.
+Some drivers are "pseudo-drivers", meaning they are implemented by the Thurly shell, while other drivers are implemented as apps.

 ## Developer Tools